jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 ## Using Tailscale with a reverse proxy

 Tailscale can also be used to connect between a server and a remote reverse proxy.
-This is useful for getting around CGNAT or in situations where port forwarding is otherwise not possible.
+While it is possible to setup a traditional VPN connection between the remote reverse proxy and the Jellyfin server, it can be tricky.
+Tailscale provides an easy way to set up such a connection.

 Setup on Jellyfin server: